ikechuku/ikechuku/README.md

-- 👋 Hi, I’m @ikechuku I'm a Fr
+- 👋 Hi, I’m @ikechuku I'm a Frontend Engineer
 - 👀 I’m interested in learningn and building things with emerging technologies
 - 🌱 I’m currently learning about the Web3 ecosystem
 - 💞️ I’m looking to collaborate on web3 projects